 Our advice to you is this: if you have to wiggle the cable only once, this is a sign that the USB connector is starting to lose connection with the board and you should have it fixed immediately before it gets worse.
 Especially, you should not connect the GPS to the computer and try to update it if your connector is loose or damaged. .
 Don't bother calling the manufacturer.
 Someone on the other end of the line will try to sell you a refurbished unit for over $100 if you trade yours in.
 They do not deal with these kind of issues.
 They do not believe in this "repair" option.
 In fact, they are known to incorrectly tell customers that their device is not repairable !!
 Why would you want to shell out so much money when your unit can be repaired for much less ?
 To us it seems a no- brainer.
 And who is to say that the replacement unit will not suffer from the same problem down the road ?
 And then you will be faced with yet another tough choice to either buy a new unit or spend more money to repair yours.
 If your Garmin GPS served you well and the only problem with it is the USB connector, fix it and keep it.
 This will save you money for sure !
 This problem does not warrant another trip to the landfill !!

 We have noticed from some of the units that come to us after having been worked on by other shops that these shops used a generic USB connector, not an original one.
 They modified the connector to make it fit on the board.
 They do that because it is very hard to find the exact replacement connector.
 They also drenched it with what appeared to be Super Glue !
 Well, unfortunately by cutting corners the repair did not last long.
 And replacing it again becomes a nightmare !
 We use the original Garmin brand connector and give it a bit of much needed extra support.
 Nobody else stocks this connector !
 Some online sellers pretend to have this exact connector.
 Be careful !
 They do not.
 What they sell is not even close to the real, original part.
 Do not settle for inferior parts and workmanship.
 Let us fix it right the first time so you do not experience this problem again !
 Remember, the problem really is not the connector itself.
 It is the way it is installed with very little solder and no support at all..
 Even if the USB is just loose, we do not simply go over it.
 We take it out, clean everything up and then re-install it correctly.
 This is the only way to achieve a permanent, reliable repair.
 Some USB's are mounted vertically on the board with very little room to work with it.
 This type of connector is where most shops and do-it-yourselfers screw up.
 We fix the most difficult ones, so please give us a chance to help you and save your device.

 Always send the car charger: We must rule out your charging cable as being part of the problem.
 If your GPS uses a car charging cable, please send it along with the GPS so we can test it for free with our specialized test equipment.
 The test will tell us the condition of the tiny wires inside the cable.
 A damaged charging cable will cause power/charging/reboot problems.
 Some models use a cradle/cable combination.
 If your unit uses this type of charging system, please send BOTH cable and the cradle that attaches to the back of the unit.
-AZTECH@AOL.COM